Hui people: Modern period

-Current situation

 Different Muslim ethnic groups in different regions are treated differently by the Chinese government in regards to religious freedom.
-A greater freedom is permitted for Hui Muslims, who can practice their religion, build mosques, and have their children attend mosques, while more controls are placed specifically on Uyghurs in Xinjiang.
-Since the 1980s, Islamic private schools have been supported and permitted by the Chinese government in Muslim areas, except for Xinjiang due to the separatist sentiment there.
-Although religious education for children is officially forbidden by law in China, the CCP allows Hui Muslims to have their children educated in the religion and attend mosques, while the law is enforced on Uyghurs.
+A greater freedom is permitted for Hui Muslims, who can practice their religion, build mosques, and have their children attend mosques.
+Since the 1980s, Islamic private schools have been supported and permitted by the Chinese government in Muslim areas.
+Although religious education for children is officially forbidden by law in China, the CCP allows Hui Muslims to have their children educated in the religion and attend mosques.
 After secondary education is completed, China then allows Hui students who would like to, embark on religious studies under an imam.
-China does not enforce the law against children attending mosques on non-Uyghurs in areas outside of Xinjiang.

 Hui religious schools are also allowed to establish a large autonomous network of mosques and schools run by a Hui Sufi leader, which was formed with the approval of the Chinese government even though he admitted to attending an event where Osama Bin Laden spoke.

-Hui Muslims who are employed by the state are allowed to fast during Ramadan, unlike Uyghurs in the same positions.
-The number of Hui going on Hajj is expanding, while Uyghurs find it difficult to get passports to go on Hajj.
-Hui women are allowed to wear veils, while Uyghur women are discouraged from wearing them.
+Hui Muslims who are employed by the state are allowed to fast during Ramadan.
+The number of Hui going on Hajj is expanding.
+Hui women are allowed to wear veils.
 Many Hui women wear veils and headscarves.
 There is a major halal industry and Islamic clothing industry to manufacture Muslim attire such as skull caps, veils, and headscarves in the Hui region of Ningxia.

 China banned a book entitled Xing Fengsu ("Sexual Customs") which insulted Islam and placed its authors under arrest in 1989 after protests in Lanzhou and Beijing by Chinese Hui Muslims.
 During the protests, the Chinese police provided protection to the Hui Muslim protestors, and the Chinese government organized public burnings of the book.
-The Chinese government assisted them and gave into their demands because Hui do not have a separatist movement, unlike the Uyghurs.
+The Chinese government assisted them and gave into their demands because Hui do not have a separatist movement.

-In 2007, anticipating the coming "Year of the Pig" in the Chinese calendar, depictions of pigs were banned from CCTV "to avoid conflicts with ethnic minorities".
-China's population of 20 million Muslims (to whom pigs are considered "unclean").
+In 2007, anticipating the coming "Year of the Pig" in the Chinese calendar, depictions of pigs were banned from CCTV "to show respect to Islam, and upon guidance from higher levels of the government".